PeterShinners/comp/design/pipeline.md

 timeout = settings.timeout | (settings.retry_count * 1000) | 5000
 ```

 The `!>` operator handles failures with more complex recovery logic.
-Since it only accepts a single statement, multi-step recovery requires a block.
+Since it only accepts a single operation, multi-step recovery requires a block.
 The operator can be configured with tag filters to handle specific failure types, with multiple `!>` operators creating a chain of handlers tested in order.

 ```comp
 !func :process_transaction ~{data} = {